 The cost of building, operating and maintaining the NKS project until 2040 is fixed with an indexation adjustment.
 The construction contract of SEK 14.5 billion which was signed in 2010, remains unchanged.
 This means that Skanska has built one of the world’s most modern and sustainable hospitals to a fixed price and a fixed schedule.

 The plans for the future provision of healthcare services have evolved since the agreement was signed back in 2010.
-Consequently, SCC has placed a number of additional orders, including a decision to expand the treatment building with an additional eighty hospital beds and a production kitchen.
+Consequently, the Region has placed a number of additional orders, including a decision to expand the treatment building with an additional eighty hospital beds and a production kitchen.
 The cost of the additional orders amount to a total of SEK 1.7 billion.

 What is the project company

 Swedish Hospital Partners’ role in the NKS project?
 Swedish Hospital Partners (SHP) is party to an agreement with SCC regarding the NKS project.
 SHP is owned in equal shares by Skanska and Innisfree.
 The project company, SHP, is responsible for the design, construction, operation and maintenance as well as financing of the project.
 SHP has an agreement with Skanska Healthcare regarding the design and construction of the hospital between 2010 – 2017.
 SHP also has an agreement with Coor Service Management regarding the operation and maintenance of the facility.
-SHP’s undertaking does not include medical equipment or other technical equipment, nor does it include telephony or patient alarms; the planning and procurement of these items is the responsibility of SCC.
+SHP’s undertaking does not include medical equipment or other technical equipment, nor does it include telephony or patient alarms; the planning and procurement of these items is the responsibility of Region Stockholm.

 The risks are borne by the project company